 The purchase requisition data from clinical system is needed in P11 system.
 These information are needed for the generation of purchase requisition in P11.

-Clinical system will send the purchase requisition data to P11 system.
+Clinical system will send the purchase requisition data asynchronously to P11 system.

 The following information shall be sent from clinical system to generate purchase requisition in P11 system via PI: